-There are three primary reasons why leaders look to outsource the functions of their information security practices: cost, lack of skill sets and independence.
+There are three primary reasons why leaders look to outsource the functions of their information security program: cost, lack of skill sets, and independence.

-While it may be a large expense up front to outsource your security initiatives, assessments and chief information security officer (CISO), it’s often small in comparison to the long-term costs of keeping these internally and continuously paying employee salaries, benefits, training, etc. Outsourcing security functions is often a great way to apply industry best-practices at a flexible cost and bandwidth.
+While it may be a large expense upfront to outsource your security operations, assessments, and chief information security officer (CISO), it’s often small in comparison to the long-term costs of keeping these internally and continuously paying employee salaries, benefits, training, etc. Outsourcing security functions is often a great way to apply industry best-practices at a flexible cost and bandwidth.

 Finding the Right Fit